Alisha De Lorenzo

 Garden State Equality

 Alisha De Lorenzo MS, NCC, LPC, SAC is the Founder and Owner of Living YES, LLC.
-Created from her passions for education, equity, mental health and contemplative practices, Alisha has created an integrated approach for systemically addressing the emotional literacy of all members of the school community.
+Created from her passion and commitment to education, social justice, mental health and contemplative practices, Alisha takes a healing centered approach to systemically address individual and collective trauma and build the emotional literacy of all members of the school, family and community.

 Alisha received her Baccalaureate degree in Movement Sciences and Education and has worked in public education as a teacher and Student Assistance Counselor for almost 20 years.
 Most recently, she served as New Jersey's first Social Emotional Learning Coordinator designing and implementing an "Integrative Education" model.

-She received her Masters degree in Psychological Counseling from Monmouth University, NJ and has been trained in an integrative mental health model using conventional and complementary approaches to help clients access physical, emotional and spiritual freedom.
-She has a private practice in Red Bank where she sees adolescents, adults, and couples for therapy.
+She received her Masters degree in Psychological Counseling from Monmouth University, NJ and has been trained in an integrative mental health model.
+She uses conventional and complementary approaches through a body-centered lens to help clients access physical, emotional and spiritual freedom.
+Identity and healing are centered on the therapeutic journey rather than left to the margins.
 Alisha is currently the Interim Deputy Director for Garden State Equality, NJ's largest LGBTQ advocacy organization.
 In addition, she has been trained in the Baptiste methodology and is certified in kids yoga through the Baptiste Institute.

 Alisha is an experienced facilitator and keynote speaker who has provided quality professional development on Social Emotional Learning, Mindfulness, Leadership, Trauma, Equity and Mental Health at the local, national and international levels.
 She has provided trainings for NJDOE, NJSBA, NJPSA, ASAP-NJ, NJSBO, IL-ASCD, NJAHPERD and the United States Army to name a few.
 Alisha has had the honor of working with many school districts throughout New Jersey and beyond.